What is an estate manager, and do you need one?

 Give your estate manager the tools and resources they need to succeed.
 Estate managers need easy access to property information, vendor contacts, documentation, and more.
 In most cases, this information is buried in spreadsheets.
 Sometimes, the information is stored in a household manual, but creating one can be a time-consuming project.
 New technology like Nines household management software helps estate managers get organized quickly, without the effort of starting from scratch.
 Check out how this estate manager started her new job on the right foot by getting organized with a digital estate manual right away.

 Offer continued education and support.
 Estate managers are lifelong learners — every day on the job is different, and they’re constantly gaining new skills.
 Investing in your estate manager’s continued education is a great way to show your commitment to them, and ultimately, to bring better service to your estate.
-Check out opportunities like the Modern Household Management Workshop from Nines, the Essentials of Household and Estate Management Course from Estate Management Solutions, and the Estate Management Conference from the Estate Management Network.
+Check out opportunities like the Modern Household Management Workshops from Nines, the Essentials of Household and Estate Management Course from Estate Management Solutions, and the Estate Management Conference from the Estate Management Network.

 Give your estate manager backup.
 Your estate manager will make you feel supported — and you’ll have the backup you need for any situation in your household.
 But, being your one go-to person will be a lot of pressure.
 Make sure your estate manager has the backup they need, from support staff to an estate management system they can access anytime, anywhere, like Nines.
 Burnout is common in private service.
 Put the right support systems in place, and make sure your estate manager feels like they can take a sick day or a vacation.